Crowd-sourced on-chain smart contract oracle system in collaboration with Reality.eth

-Kleros Oracle is a product combining Kleros dispute resolution with Reality.eth cryptoeconomic mechanism for verifying real world events on-chain, to deliver a subjective oracle solution able to answer absolutely any question with a publicly verifiable answer.
+Kleros Oracle is a product that combines Kleros's dispute resolution system with Reality.eth's cryptoeconomic mechanism for verifying real world events on-chain, to deliver a subjective oracle solution able to answer absolutely any question with a publicly verifiable answer.
+It falls under the category of optimistic oracle solutions, allowing dApps to very quickly arrive at answers or information unless there is a dispute.

 In order to create the right incentives, when answering the question, users are required to post a bond.
 If other users believe that the answer is wrong, they can challenge it by doubling the bond and providing a new answer.
 After each answer, a countdown period begins during which others can submit a different answer.
 When the countdown period expires, the last person to have posted an answer receives the bond, as well as the reward posted by the asker.